redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 In this example we will import an arbitrary [Quarkus application](https://github.com/sbose78/using-spring-data-jpa-quarkus).

 In the OpenShift Console switch to the Developer perspective.
-(Make sure you have selected the `service-binding-demo` project).
+(We need to make sure we've selected the `service-binding-demo` project).
 Navigate to the `+Add` page from the menu and then click on the `[From Git]` button.
 Fill in the form with the following:

 * `Git Repo URL` = `https://github.com/sbose78/using-spring-data-jpa-quarkus`
 * `Builder Image` = `Ubi Quarkus Native S2i`